 However, the internet has changed that forever and now the world’s eyes of design hover over a plethora of options that would make even Frank Lloyd Wright’s eyes boggle.

 Top ten trends for door and cabinet hardware in 2020

 As industry leaders in this space, our interior designers and experts have come up with a list of the ten hot trends which will grace our homes and buildings in 2020.
 Here they are.

 This new finish deserves a mention all of its own.
 Graphite Nickel (also known as Gunmetal) is a stunning new finish which is hard to describe in words.
 Here’s what some designers & architects have said;

 - “hard to describe it but you feel it”

 - “We’ve needed a finish like that for forever”

 - “It’s black but not, it’s grey but not, it’s simply beautiful”

-Graphite Nickel is indeed a stunning finish which is already taking Europe by storm and has recently been introduced to North America.
+Graphite Nickel (Gunmetal) is indeed a stunning finish which is already taking Europe by storm and has recently been introduced to North America.
 It is elegant yet subtle, natural yet poignant.
 The hue resounds with the beautiful light of nature and blends in and compliments the most beautiful spaces with grace.
 You can google the finish to get a preview but its strongly recommended to physically see the finish up close and personal.
 Some people describe the Graphite Nickel finish as a Gun Metal grey colour.